config-syncer/config-syncer/docs/setup/install.md

 ## Verify installation

-Kubed includes a check command to verify a cluster config.
-Download the pre-built binary from [appscode/kubed Github releases](https://github.com/kubeops/kubed/releases) and put the binary to some directory in your `PATH`.
+Config Syncer includes a check command to verify a cluster config.
+Download the pre-built binary from [appscode/kubed Github releases](https://github.com/kubeops/config-syncer/releases) and put the binary to some directory in your `PATH`.

 ```console
 $ kubed check --clusterconfig=./hack/deploy/config.yaml